sharkoil/variancepro/PR_BODY.md

-# VariancePro Phase 4-10 Enhancements & Documentation
+# Quant Commander Phase 4-10 Enhancements & Documentation

 ## 📋 Overview

-This PR introduces comprehensive documentation for VariancePro's Phase 4-10 enhancements, detailing the evolution from basic financial analysis to a sophisticated AI-powered analytics platform with advanced NL-to-SQL capabilities.
+This PR introduces comprehensive documentation for Quant Commander's Phase 4-10 enhancements, detailing the evolution from basic financial analysis to a sophisticated AI-powered analytics platform with advanced NL-to-SQL capabilities.

 ## 🚀 What's New